mooose22/World-Cup-Winners-Go/README.md

 > go run . - To show winners since 1950

-> go run .
-[FLAG] - To show winner of specific year, (FLAG - year)

 ##### Information
-A small task I made while studying flags and maps.
+A small application I built to give the user information about all the World Cup winners since 1950.
 Information on winners is read from provided .txt file.